betaflight/betaflight/docs/LedStrip.md

 | Red        |    20%   |
 | Deep pink  |     0%   |

-When Warning or Critial voltage is reached, LEDs will blink slowly or fast.
+When Warning or Critical voltage is reached, LEDs will blink slowly or fast.
 Note: this mode requires a current sensor.
 If you don't have the actual device you can set up a virtual current sensor (see [Battery](Battery.md)).

 #### Blink